BitMiracle/Docotic.Pdf.Samples/Samples/Text/ExtractTextOnAwsLambda/readme.md

-# Extract text on AWS Lambda
+# Extract text from PDF on AWS Lambda
 This sample shows how to extract text from a PDF document with non-embedded fonts in serverless environments.

-By default, Docotic.Pdf uses GDI+ and System.Drawing.Font class to load system fonts.
+By default, [Docotic.Pdf](https://bitmiracle.com/pdf-library/) uses GDI+ and System.Drawing.Font class to load system fonts.
 However, you cannot install GDI+ packages (libc6-dev and libgdiplus) on AWS Lambda.
 It means that text might be extracted incorrectly, if your document uses non-embedded fonts and you use the library on AWS Lambda.

 To help library extract text properly, you need to use custom loader for non-embedded fonts.
 This sample shows how to use built-in DirectoryFontLoader class to load non-embedded fonts on AWS Lambda.